ACEnglish/kanpig/README.md

 * As a VCF becomes more complex (e.g. a project-level VCF), kanpig's precision may drop.
 This is because as more SVs/neighborhoods are added to the graph, the chances of spurious reads in a given sample being picked up and applied to the graph increase.
-One way to counter this is to [post-filter genotypes](https://github.com/ACEnglish/kanpig/wiki/Filtering-Genotypes) by their read support.
-Additionally, genotyping results in regions with an absurd number of SV candidates caused by limitations of alignment-based SV discovery should generally not be trusted.
+One way to counter this is to [post-filter genotypes](https://github.com/ACEnglish/kanpig/wiki/Filtering-Genotypes) for minimum read support.
+Additionally, genotyping results in regions with an absurd number of candidates SVs caused by limitations of alignment-based SV discovery should generally not be trusted.

 # 🐍 Python bindings